Filter Options

 What animals can I expect to see on safari in the Masai Mara?

-“Big Cats are the highlights of Masai Mara tours – there’s a reason the BBC filmed 'Big Cat Diary' here.
-Sightings are by no means guaranteed, but healthy lion populations mean you’d be very unlucky not to see a pride or two.
+“Big cats are the highlights of Masai Mara tours – there’s a reason the BBC filmed ‘Big Cat Diary’ here.
+Sightings are by no means guaranteed, but healthy populations of lions mean you’d be very unlucky not to see a pride or two.
 Further, the long sightlines of the endless grasslands are ideal for spotting cheetah, while the tree-lined rivers that snake through the reserve are perfect leopard habitat.
-There’s also elephant, rhino, buffalo, giraffe, wildebeest, hippo, crocodile, jackal, all manner of gazelle, spotted hyena… It all adds up to something of a safari smorgasbord, with the very real possibility that you could, on a good day, see the Big Five (lion, leopard, elephant, rhino and buffalo) on a safari drive before breakfast.
+There’s also elephant, buffalo, giraffe, wildebeest, hippo, crocodile, jackal, all manner of gazelle, spotted hyena … Rhino is elusive, but is nonetheless often seen in the Mara Triangle in the early morning or late afternoon.
+It all adds up to something of a safari smorgasbord, with the very real possibility that you could, on a good day, see the Big Five on a safari drive before breakfast.
 It’s why you’d need a very good reason not to pencil in the Masai Mara on your itinerary when planning your Kenya tour.”

 More about the Wildlife of the Masai Mara 4